tinode/chat/docs/drafty.md

 * `name`: optional name of the original file.
 * `size`: optional size of the file in bytes.

+To generate a message with the file attachment shown as a downloadable file, use the following format: `{ at: -1, len: 0, key: <EX entity reference> }`.

 #### `MN`: mention such as [@alice](#)
 Mention `data` contains a single `val` field with ID of the mentioned user: